-Hundreds of teams from schools, colleges and Air Training Cadets groups have taken part in the Games in recent years, and we expect many more participants across the company's sites in Edinburgh, Southampton, Luton and Basildon in 2019.
+Hundreds of teams from schools, colleges and Air Training Cadets groups have taken part in the Games in recent years, and many more participants did so across the company's sites in Edinburgh, Southampton, Luton and Basildon during June and July 2019.

 Participation in the Robotic Games provides an excellent engineering challenge which can inspire participating students about Science, Technology, Engineering and Maths (STEM) through:

 - Wood and metal working skills

 - Basic electronic engineering

 - Electrical skills

 The Rampaging Chariot is a radio controlled robot built from a kit provided by Leonardo, which is then modified and improved upon by schools and youth groups.
 The kits were created by Leonardo engineer and famous test pilot, Peter Bennett, who designed and built the Typhoon robots featured on the television programme Robot Wars – winning many awards along the way.